twl8n/clojure-interpreter/README.md

 #### Quickstart

+These instructions probably work on Mac OS and Linux.
+Windows users will need bash extensions and/or PowerShell and/or cygwin.

-I've added a pre-build clojint.jar to the repo.
+I've added a pre-built clojint.jar to the repo.
 You might be able to simply download the repo, run ./local_release.clj and start using the examples.

 Open your Terminal app and run commands in the terminal.
 (Granted, there is some implicit background knowledge here, like where is the Terminal app, how to enter commands, etc.)